sciabarrado/porting-spring-angular/tutorial.md

 - [PostgreSQL](https://www.postgresql.org/download/)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop)

-Our target application has a frontend written Javscript with the [Angular Framework](https://angular.io), so you need **Node.js** to build it.
+Since target application has a frontend written Javscript with the [Angular Framework](https://angular.io), you need **Node.js** to build it.
 In our specific case we verified you need to install node v14 for your platform.
 In general you need to install the version of node supported by your version of your javascript framework.

- Note that installing `node` will also install the package management tool `npm` that we also need for the deployment.
+ Note that installing `node` will also install the node package manager `npm`, that we also need for the deployment.

 Our application has a backend written in Java with the [Spring Framework](https://spring.io/), and, as many other similar applications, it is built using [Maven](https://maven.apache.org/).
-You need to install Java version 11 for your platform, and, as a separate download, also Maven as it is not bundled  with Java.
+You need to install Java version 11 for your platform.
+You also need to install Maven as a separate download, as it is not bundled with Java.

-The application stores its data in [PostgreSQL](https://www.postgresql.org/).
-During development you may wanto to run it locally you need a local postgresql, available for all the platforms.
+The application stores its data in SQL databases, and defaults to[PostgreSQL](https://www.postgresql.org/).
+During development you may wanto to run it locally you need a local postgresql.
+Also PostgreSQL is available for all the platforms.

 It is not stricly necessary but for testing and debugging purposes you may also need a local Docker.
 If you use Windows or Mac as your development machine you can use [Docker Desktop](https://www.docker.com/products/docker-desktop).
 ​
 <!--Spells out, in a bulleted list, what the reader should have or do before they follow the current tutorial.
 Each bullet point must link to existing DigitalOcean documentation or a DigitalOcean tutorial that covers the necessary content if one exists.
 ​